-Ms. Adamo has been selected as a "Rising Star" in New York Elder Law by "Super Lawyers" since 2014.
+Ms. Adamo has been selected as a "Rising Star" in New York Elder Law by "Super Lawyers" from 2014 - 2018.
 Each year, no more than 2.5% of the lawyers in the state are selected by the research team at Super Lawyers to receive this honor.

 - Touro College Jacob D. Fuchsberg Law Center, Huntington, New York

 - Honors: Summa Cum Laude, Faculty Fellow, Recipient of a Judicial Clerkship Fellowship, Merit Scholar, Moot Court Team Member

 - New York Metro Super Lawyers “Rising Star” (2014 – 2018)

 - Long Island Power Woman in Business, Schneps Communications (2018)